Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Introduction

 In order to measure the amount of mass in new stars created as a result of a merger, we must know both where and when to look.
-The spatial location of merger-triggered star formation is predicted by simulations to be central (e.g. Cox et al. 2006; Moreno et al. 2015, 2021).
-Early observations supported this prediction, either through the measurement of blue centres in mergers (e.g. Ellison et al. 2010; Patton et al. 2011; Lambas et al. 2012) or the measurement of enhanced star formation rates (SFRs) within small apertures (e.g. Barton, Geller \& Kenyon 2000; Lambas et al. 2003; Ellison et al. 2013).
-Integral field unit (IFU) observations have now firmly established the central nature of triggered star formation (Barrera-Ballesteros et al. 2015; Pan et al. 2019; Thorp et al. 2019; Steffen et al. 2021; Thorp, Ellison \& Galicia 2024), informing us that a measurement of newly built stellar mass should be focussed on the inner few kpc.
+The spatial location of merger-triggered star formation is predicted by simulations to be primarily central \citep[e.g][]{Cox2006, Moreno2015, Moreno2021}, although additional mechanisms such as shocks, tides and turbulent compression may also play a role at larger radii \citep[e.g][]{Barnes2004, Renaud2014, Renaud2022, Petersson2023}.
+Early observations supported the prediction of centrally concentrated star formation in mergers, either through the measurement of blue centres \citep[e.g.][]{Ellison2010, Patton2011, Lambas2012} or the measurement of enhanced star formation rates (SFRs) within small apertures \citep[e.g. ][]{Barton2000, Lambas2003, Ellison2013}.
+Integral field unit (IFU) observations have now firmly established the central nature of triggered star formation \citep{Barrera-Ballesteros2015, Pan2019, Thorp2019, Steffen2021}.
+However, the same spatially resolved observations have also demonstrated that starbursts (both merger-induced and secular) can elevate star formation rates out to large radii \citep[e.g. ][]{Cortijo2017,Ellison2018, Wang2019, Mun2024}.
+In a direct comparison between merger-driven and secular starbursts \citet{Thorp2024} recently showed that the former are more centrally peaked than the latter, but both have SFR enhancements out to at least 1.5 effective radii.
+Taken together, these observations motivate the measurement of merger-induced mass growth both in the central regions \textit{and} in the extended galactic disk.

 The question of `when' to assess the build-up of stellar mass is potentially more tricky.
-Triggered star formation is known to begin well before coalescence, as demonstrated both in simulations (e.g. Perez et al. 2006; Cox et al. 2008; Torrey et al. 2012; Patton et al. 2020) and the presence of enhanced SFRs in the pair phase in observations (Nikolic, Cullen \& Alexander 2004; Ellison et al. 2008; Barton et al. 2010; Patton et al. 2013).
+Triggered star formation is known to begin well before coalescence, as demonstrated both in simulations \citep[e.g.][]{Perez2006, Cox2008, Torrey2012, Patton2020} and the presence of enhanced SFRs in the pair phase in observations \citep{Nikolic2004, Ellison2008, Barton2007, Patton2013}.
 However, this is just the start of the process and any measurement of stellar mass build-up in the pair phase will not capture the full extent of the growth.
-Indeed, observationally, SFRs seem to peak in the post-merger regime (Ellison et al. 2013; Bickley et al. 2022), but how long does this enhancement persist after coalescence?
+Indeed, observationally, SFRs seem to peak in the post-merger regime \citep{Ellison2013, Bickley2022}, but how long does this enhancement persist after coalescence?
 Knowing the answer to this question is critical, so that we can measure the central stellar mass excess once the epoch of triggered star formation is completed and a full accounting of new mass production can be made.